San Marcos Growers LogoSan Marcos Growers

 Aloe globuligemma - An aloe that is stemless or has creeping horizontal stems with 2-3 foot tall rosettes of erect blue-green leaves that arch outward near the tips and have white soft spines along the leaf margins.
 In late to mid winter appears the wide branched inflorescence with nearly horizontal stems of roundish red buds angled upward from the stem that open to a rosy pink and white.
 It comes from the warm low bush-veld in Mpumalanga in northern South Africa through Limpopo into Zimbabwe.
 Plant in full sun and irrigate regularly to occasionally in warm weather.
 Listed as suffering from leaf damage when temperatures drop into the mid 20'sF.
 The specific epithet 'globuligemma' is latin for "globular bud" in reference to the shape of the bud.
 The Africaans name Knoppiesaalwyn has a similar meaning.
 The sap of this species is considered to be poisonous.

-This information about Aloe globuligemma displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Aloe globuligemma displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]